 The Chinese Lunar New Year has long been a popular subject on stamps from around the world.
 One of the most important holidays in the Chinese calendar, it’s a two-week festival celebrating the end of winter and the start of spring.
 Celebrations include the Lantern Festival and popular activities such paper cutting, writing poems, lighting firecrackers, and giving money in red paper envelopes.
 Many people also use this time to clean their homes to sweep away ill fortune and make way for incoming good luck.

 You can own a neat mint stamp sheet honoring the Year of the Monkey.
-It features the cut-paper style that’s popular during Lunar New Year celebrations.
 People who are born in the Year of the Monkey are believed to be inventive and curious.
 They like to solve difficult problems and are good at making decisions.
 Because of their curiosity and intelligence, “monkeys” make good scientists and inventors.

 History of the Chinese Lunar New Year